 My Moneything Investing Strategy

 With only a self-select product, the strategy has to be to choose your own loans.
-For a new lender, this may not be that straightforward, as the only loans available at this point are the ones on the secondary market and these are mainly property.
+For a new lender, this may not be that straightforward.
+The only loans available at this point are the ones on the secondary market and these are mainly property.
 With this in mind it may take some patience to build up a good-sized exposure.
 My rules are:

 Modest investment size: Keep your investment to only what you can afford to lose.